shokoofa-ghods/react-native_sampleProjects/README.md

 ## simple coordination finder app
-this app is set to get longitude and atitude to ascertain the exact cordination on page using map
+this app is set to get longitude and atitude to ascertain the exact coordination on page using map

 ### details
 - using google maps API